graeter-group/AAmatcher/README.md

 The class can also be used to create PDB files from xyz coordinates and elements alone.
 See examples/from_xyz.py for an instructive tutorial.

+Currently, residue prediction is not possible for HIS, GLY, PHE, PRO and not guaranteed to work for molecules larger than dipeptides.

 ## Installation
 - `git clone https://github.com/hits-mbm-dev/AAmatcher.git`
 - `git checkout version-0.0.2`